Hierarchical Sliced Wasserstein Distance: Deep Generative Models

 \subsection{Additional Results}

-\textbf{Convergence of generative models from SW and HSW in IS scores:} We plots the IS scores over training epochs of the SW and the HSW with the same setting as in Table~\ref{tab:detailFID} in Figure~\ref{fig:iterIS}.
-We observe that IS scores from models trained by the HSW (with better computation) increases faster than ones trained from the SW.
-We would like to recall that reason is that the HSW has a higher number of final projections than the SW, hence, it is more discriminative signal than the SW.
+\textbf{Convergence of generative models from SW and HSW in IS scores:} We plot the IS scores over training epochs of the SW and the HSW with the same setting as in Table~\ref{tab:detailFID} in Figure~\ref{fig:iterIS}.
+We observe that IS scores from models trained by the HSW (with better computation) increase faster than ones trained from the SW.
+We would like to recall that reason is that the HSW has a higher number of final projections than the SW, hence, it has a more discriminative signal than the SW.

-\textbf{Radom generated images:} We show random generated images from CIFAR10 and Tiny Imagenet from the SW and the HSW generative models in Figure~\ref{fig:cifar}-~\ref{fig:tiny}.
-From these images, we observe that increasing $L$ enhance the performance of the SW and increasing both $L$ and $k$ yield better images for the HSW.
-Also, the qualitative comparison from generated images between the SW and the HSW is consistent to the FID scores and IS scores in Table~\ref{tab:detailFID}.
+\textbf{Radom generated images:} We show randomly generated images from CIFAR10, CelebA, and Tiny Imagenet from the SW and the HSW generative models in Figure~\ref{fig:cifar}-~\ref{fig:tiny}.
+From these images, we observe that increasing $L$ enhance the performance of the SW, and increasing both $L$ and $k$ yield better images for the HSW.
+Also, the qualitative comparison from generated images between the SW and the HSW is consistent with the FID scores and IS scores in Table~\ref{tab:detailFID}.

 \textbf{Comparison between the Max-HSW and the Max-SW :} We would like to recall that Max-HSW is the generalization of the Max-SW since Max-HSW with $k=1$ is equivalent to the Max-SW.
 Therefore, the performance of Max-HSW is a least the same as the Max-SW.
 To find out the benefit of $k>1$ in Max-HSW, we run Max-HSW with $k \in \{1,10,100,1000)$, the slice learning rate $\eta \in \{0.001,0.01,0.1\}$, and the maximum number of iteration $T \in \{1,10,100\}$.
 We report the best FID scores and IS scores in Table~\ref{tab:maxHSW}.
 We observe that Max-HSW $k>1$ gives a better FID score than the Max-SW on CelebA dataset.
 The reason might be due to the overparametrization of the Max-HSW that leads to a better final slice.
 However, on CIFAR10 and Tiny ImageNet, the Max-HSW $k>1$ does not show any improvement compared to the Max-HSW $k=1$ (Max-SW).
 This might be because the projected gradient ascent does not work well in a multiplayer structure like in HRT.
 We will leave the investigation about optimization of the Max-HSW in future works since the Max-HSW has the potential to explain partially adversarial training frameworks.